-The Empress Market is one of Pakistan's most famous bazaars.
+The Empress Market in downtown Saddar, Karachi is one of Pakistan's most famous bazaars.
 When you go to the city centers, you may discover big and small stores.
 There are also famous shopping malls in big cities.
 Fabrics and clothing products can be found everywhere throughout the country.
 Multan pottery, onyx, shawls, jewelry, rugs, and carpets can be listed among the main souvenirs that you can buy from Pakistan.

 Alcohol use is prohibited for Muslims in Pakistan.
 Night meals, walking in the park, shopping or car trip summarize the nightlife of Pakistani families.
-However, there are many nightclubs and bars in Pakistan, that can be enjoyed by both locals and tourists.

 Passengers traveling to Pakistan need to carry a passport that is valid at least for 6 months from the date of arrival and at least one of its pages should be blank for stamping.
 Applicants can stay in the country for up to 30 days at first entry for less than 3 months travel visa.